Sanket-Upreti/music-Player/README.md

-# flex-your-songs: A Music-Player
+A Music-Player to flex your songs

 A Music player created using C# and its UI using "WinForm".

-C# practice project.